-- Ask if a tree company is bonded and insured, and licensed to do tree work in your city.
+- Is your company bonded, insured, and licensed to do tree work in my city?

-- Ask if the arborists selling and doing the work are ISA Certified Arborists with the International Society of Arboriculture.
+- Are the arborists selling and doing the work ISA Certified Arborists with the International Society of Arboriculture?

-- Communicate any questions, goals, and concerns you have about your trees and how they fit into your landscape.
+- Additionally, be sure to communicate any questions, goals, and concerns you have about your trees and how they fit into your landscape.

 - Ask if the job includes a full clean up.